Caranea/pokes---ngrx-example/README.md

 ## Project management tools

-As a final touch, I used eslint and prettier to catch format and lint my code.
+As a final touch, I used eslint and prettier to format and lint my code.

 ## Final notes